First Ward School

 Before and After of interior

 First Ward School today

-Elkins decided to extend the the West Virginia Central and Pittsburgh Railroad from Tucker County to Elkins for more feasible access to timber and other resources.
+Elkins, WV became a railroad boom town in the 1890s when U.S. Senator Henry Gassaway Davis and his son-in-law, Stephen B. Elkins decided to extend the the West Virginia Central and Pittsburgh Railroad from Tucker County to Elkins for more feasible access to timber and other resources.
 The extension of the railroad and new availability of jobs rapidly increased Elkins' population from 349 in 1890 to 2,023 in 1900.
 Growth of the Elkins community continued as more railroads provided their services, and eventually the population was sustainable enough to start construction on the First Ward School in 1907.
 The building was designed by the West Virginian architect Andrew C. Lyons, and was built using local materials.
 The placement of First Ward School in underdeveloped South Elkins resulted in the addition of sewer lines to this part of the town in 1908.